 - 1. Rejection of an Applicant: When the Institution rejects a student before starting classes, or if a prospective international student has his/her visa application rejected, all monies paid will be fully refunded to the applicant. - 2.
-Program Cancellation: If the Institution cancels the program of study before starting classes, all monies paid by the student will be fully refunded. - 3.
-Cancellation Prior to the Start of Class or No Show: If the student decides to cancel his/her admission before the first day or three working days after start date of classes all monies paid will be fully refunded including the \$40.00 admission fee.
-If a student never attends class (no-show), all monies paid will be fully refunded, except the \$40.00 admission fee. - 4.
+Program Cancellation: If an institution cancels a program of study, the institution refunds all monies paid by the student. - 3.
+Cancellation Prior to the Start of Class or No Show: If the student decides to cancel his/her admission before the first day or three working days after start of classes or never attends class (no-show), his/her enrollment will be canceled and all monies paid will be fully refunded, except the \$40.00 admission fee. - 4.
 All students must settle their account balance before starting the next enrollment period. - 5.
-If for any reason the institution cases operations, the money that the student has paid in excess will be refunded prorated except for the admission fee. - 6.
-If a student requests and/or processes a withdrawal or is administratively withdrawn (terminated), he/she will be responsible for the balance reflected after the withdrawal calculation.
-The student will be notified of this balance no later than fifteen (15) days from the date in which the withdrawal is processed which will be prorated and will include a withdrawal fee of \$100.00.
+If for any reason the institution cases operations, the money that the student has paid in excess will be refunded prorated up until the date in which the institution ceased operations, except for the admission fee. - 6.
+If a student requests and/or processes a withdrawal or is administratively withdrawn (terminated), the student will be responsible for paying the balance reflected after the withdrawal calculation.
+Students will be notified of the balance, if any, no later than fifteen (15) days from the date in which the withdrawal is processed; the balance due will be a prorated calculation plus a \$100.00 administrative fee for the withdrawal.